 If your baby is a boy, you'll need to decide about circumcision.
 Full-term baby boys usually can be circumcised before they leave the hospital; generally, the same applies to a healthy preemie.

-Before heading home, your preemie will need to be in an infant-only car safety seat with a three-point harness system or a convertible car safety seat with a five-point harness system.
+Before heading home, your preemie will need to be in an infant-only car safety seat with a three-point or five-point harness system or a convertible car safety seat with a five-point harness system.
 Most car seats need to be modified with padding or head supports so that a preemie's head stays in a position that keeps the airway open.
-A preemie often does not have the muscle control required to keep the head upright or to move it if he or she is having trouble breathing.
+A preemie often does not have the muscle control needed to keep the head upright or to move it if he or she is having trouble breathing.
+Ask the NICU staff before adding any extra padding to a car seat.

 As a precaution, many hospitals require that parents bring in their car seat for a test.
 The baby is placed in the seat and attached to a cardiopulmonary monitor that evaluates the heart and breathing.